Bring Your Own Device (BYOD)

 - Enhance teaching, learning and relationships

-Years 9, 11, 12 and 13 – all students are recommended to bring a device that meets our minimum requirements.
+All students are required to bring a device that meets our minimum requirements.

-We ask you to study the recommended specifications attached to this letter.
+We ask you to study the recommended specifications below.

-Details relating to the software used by students at St Bernard’s College can be found at the following http://www.sbc.school.nz/sbc-net/
+Details relating to the software used by students at St Bernard’s College and other technical details can be found at SBC NET

 All families will be required to sign a BYOD Acceptable Use Policy.
-A copy of this document can be found on the College’s website by clicking on SBC Net.
+Click here to find a copy of the policy sbc-byod-acceptable-use

 It is important that students take responsibility for their own equipment, naming their device, handling it carefully, storing it securely when not in use and ensuring it is fully charged at the start of each day.